 - soliciting alumni, friends and employees of the university via telephone, direct mail and email for both unrestricted and restricted annual gifts to the Titan Fund;

-- planning and execution of major signature events, including Front & Center, Vision & Visionaries, and Legends & Legacies, as well as events hosted by the president of the university.
+- planning and executing signature events, as well as events hosted by the president of the university;

 - hosting events and programs to cultivate and steward existing and prospective donors;

-- working with volunteers, faculty and staff, and community members to identify prospective donors;
+- and working with volunteers, faculty, staff and community members to identify prospective donors.

-- serving as the chief philanthropic advisors to the deans, directors, or vice presidents of the individual units.
+- and serving as the chief philanthropic adviser to deans, directors and vice presidents of individual units.